 D. Suba Chandran

-Dr. D. Suba Chandran is a Professor at the International Strategic & Security Studies, National Institute of Advanced Studies (NIAS), Bangalore.
+Dr. D. Suba Chandran is a Professor and Dean, School of Conflict and Security Studies.
+He is the Programme Head of two Programmes namely Conflict Resolution and Peace Research, and Science Diplomacy.
 His primary focus areas are Pakistan, Afghanistan, Armed Conflicts and Peace Processes in South Asia.
 He edits an annual titled Armed Conflicts in South Asia, published by the Routledge/SAGE.
 He is an Associate at the Pakistan Study Research Unit (PSRU), University of Durham, UK.
 Earlier, he was a Visiting Professor at the Pakistan Studies Programme, Jamia Millia Islamia, New Delh and a Visiting Fellow at the following places: Department of Peace Studies, University of Bradford, UK; ACDIS, University of Urbana-Champaign; and the University of Jammu, J&K.

 He holds a PhD in international relations from the School of International Studies, Jawaharlal Nehru University (JNU), New Delhi and a MA in Political Science from Madras Christian College (MCC), Chennai.
 Until 2015, he was with Director at the Institute of Peace and Conflict Studies (IPCS), New Delhi.